maximtrp/scikit-posthocs/README.rst

   >>> p
   1.5692820940316782e-14

 P value tells us we may reject the null hypothesis that the population medians of all of the groups are equal.
 To learn what groups (species) differ in their medians we need to run post hoc tests. ``scikit-posthocs`` provides a lot of non-parametric tests mentioned above.
 Let's choose Conover's test.

 .. code:: python

-  >>> sp.posthoc_conover(df, val_col='Sepal.Width', group_col='Species', p_adjust = 'holm')
+  >>> sp.posthoc_conover(df, val_col='SepalWidth', group_col='Species', p_adjust = 'holm')
                     setosa    versicolor     virginica
   setosa     -1.000000e+00  2.278515e-18  1.293888e-10
   versicolor  2.278515e-18 -1.000000e+00  1.881294e-03
   virginica   1.293888e-10  1.881294e-03 -1.000000e+00

 Pairwise comparisons show that we may reject the null hypothesis (p < 0.01) for each pair of species and conclude that all groups (species) differ in their sepal widths.

 Block design
 ~~~~~~~~~~~~

-In block design case, we have a primary factor (e.g. treatment) and a blocking factor (e.g. age or gender).
-A blocking factor is also called a *nuisance* factor, and it is usually a source of variability that needs to be accounted for.
+In block design case, we have a primary factor (e.g. treatment) and a blocking
+factor (e.g. age or gender).
+A blocking factor is also called a *nuisance*
+factor, and it is usually a source of variability that needs to be accounted for.

-An example scenario is testing the effect of four fertilizers on crop yield in four cornfields.
-We can represent the results with a matrix in which rows correspond to the blocking factor (field) and columns correspond to the primary factor (yield).
+An example scenario is testing the effect of four fertilizers on crop yield in
+four cornfields.
+We can represent the results with a matrix in which rows
+correspond to the blocking factor (field) and columns correspond to the
+primary factor (yield).

 The following dataset is artificial and created just for demonstration of the procedure: